Louisville Bankruptcy Attorney

 1. Your creditors file claims.
 We file a schedule of allowed claims, which are paid if you don’t object to a claim.
 You should review claims with us about 60 days after the 341 hearing.
 Do this or you might pay debts you don’t owe.

-2. 154e may have to increase payments or lower the plan percentage based on the claims you file.
+2. If your claims exceed what you planned, you may have to increase payments or lower the plan percentage based on the claims that are filed.

 3. Your 341 hearing takes place 30 days after you file.
 You must bring your photo id, social security card, and first payments to the court.
 If it is two months since you filed, you owe two payments.
 You must pay these or risk having your case dismissed.
 So, the day you file, remember that you owe your first plan payment and mortgage payment.